 - California Vehicle Code 23103 per 23103.5 VC is known as a “wet reckless” and is an offense that may be negotiated for during a California DUI plea bargain.

-- Under California’s negligent operator treatment system, your license will be suspended or revoked if you accumulate 4 points within any 12 month period, 6 points within any 24 month period, or 8 points within any 36 month period.
+- Under California’s negligent operator treatment system, you will get a revoked or suspended license if you accumulate 4 points within any 12 month period, 6 points within any 24-month period, or 8 points within any 36-month period.

 - One of California’s DUI penalties is actually enforced through the DMV.
 The DMV suspends your driver’s license for six months for a first DUI offense, two years for a second DUI offense, three years for a third DUI offense and four years for a fourth or subsequent DUI offense under California Vehicle Code 13352 VC.